bitblik/client/assets/faq/faq_en.md

 #### What if the BLIK code provided by the Taker is invalid or expires?

-The system allows for an `invalidBlik` status.
 If the Maker attempts to use the BLIK code and it fails, the transaction cannot proceed.
 The Taker might need to provide a new code, or the offer might be cancelled.

 #### What are the risks of using this service?